 NOTE: Net Metering is not designed to be an income generating mechanism and the Supplier will not have to make monetary payments to Customer-generators.

 Net-Metered Generating Unit

-A Renewable energy generating facility with inverter that is grid tied through a connection to the low voltage distribution network under the Net Metering scheme.
+Rooftop PV system with inverter that is grid tied through a connection to the low voltage distribution network under the Net Metering scheme.